 - Refreshments available from Caspers Cafe on platform 1 of Warminster Station and at the village halls in Tilshead (all day) and Chitterne (until 2pm).

-- The newly refurbished Market Lavington Museum will be open again in the Old School House next to the village church and will be serving cream teas until 5pm;
+- The newly refurbished Market Lavington Museum was open again in the Old School House next to the village church and served cream teas until 5pm;

-- A small transport sales stall will also be available inside Tilshead village hall.
+- A small transport sales stall was also available inside Tilshead village hall.

-The routes that the buses will take can be seen on the map below (please click on it to see a larger version in PDF format).
-As usual, buses will connect at our Gore Cross interchange, so that passengers can easily travel to/from all points on our network.
+The routes that the buses will took can be seen on the map below (please click on it to see a larger version in PDF format).
+As usual, buses connected at our Gore Cross interchange, so that passengers could easily travel to/from all points on our network.

 How much does it cost to travel on Imberbus ?

-To enable visitors to explore our services in an affordable way, we offer an all day ticket at a cost of £10 per adult.
-However, ordinary bus fares are also available and so any adults who just wish to travel from Warminster to visit the 16th century St Giles’ Church at Imber will be able to purchase a £5 ticket covering the journey there and back.
-In addition, up to 3 children will be allowed to accompany each adult for the bargain all-day fare of just £1 each.
+To enable visitors to explore our services in an affordable way, we offered an all day ticket at a cost of £10 per adult.
+However, ordinary bus fares were also available and so any adults who just wished to travel from Warminster to visit the 16th century St Giles’ Church at Imber were able to purchase a £5 ticket covering the journey there and back.
+In addition, up to 3 children were allowed to accompany each adult for the bargain all-day fare of just £1 each.

 How to get to Warminster